fhiso/sources-and-citations/rdfa-bindings.md

 attributes will contain a *source derivation type* to denote *citation layer links*.

-RDFa provides two separate mechanism for abbreviating the IRIs in these
+RDFa provides two separate mechanisms for abbreviating the IRIs in these
 attributes: by setting a *local default vocabulary*, and by using prefixes to create compact URIs expressions (CURIEs).
 Applications processing *formatted citations* in accordance with this standard *must*